Developer-Linus/Python_Crash_Course/classes/README.md

 - Your number of attributes and methods grows increasing the length of your files.
 - When this happens, you recognize that part of one class can be written as a separate class.
 - You break your large class into smaller classes that work together.
+- If you want to call the method inside the attribute of the class, you use the class's attribute to access it.
+## Modelling Real-World Objects
+-